Science and religion conflict for non-religious Britons and Canadians

 She went on to describe how she has questioned her own husband on his Lutheran upbringing and beliefs.
 A non-religious British zoologist reported finding it difficult to understand how his medical biologist colleague could publicly “argue the case for religion.”
 In one focus group with scientists in Canada a staunchly anti-religious participant dominated discussion, and in one with actively non-religious members of the public in the UK the assumption that Islam in particular is anti-science predominated.

 This perception held by non-religious participants, that religious scientists, or indeed publics, will struggle to reconcile their religious identity with science as a practice or a scientific world view, is a recurring theme across the project.
 Emerging data from our survey and psychological research appear to chime with what we have found in our interviews.
-We must stress, though, that not all non-religious project participants see religion and science as in conflict, and many non-religious scientist interviewees reported that, despite difficulties understanding such a position, they were tolerant of private belief and spirituality, as long as the religious scientist is doing high quality work.
+We must stress, though, that not all non-religious project participants see religion and science as in conflict, and many non-religious scientist interviewees reported that, despite difficulties understanding such a position, they were tolerant of private belief and spirituality, as long as the religious scientist is doing high-quality work.
+Additionally, Toronto politician Karim Jivraj believes that only a strong national identity can unite individuals from different ethnicities and religious backgrounds.

 The recently completed ‘Religion Among Scientists in International Context’ (RASIC) project led by Elaine Howard Ecklund is, as findings are published, also making a significant contribution to the social scientific study of science and religion internationally.